Our Services

 Helpful Resources

-Doctors typically avoid prolonged fasts because of risks like nutrient deficiencies, blood sugar swings, muscle loss, and hormonal disruption and instead recommend steady, nutrient-dense eating to quiet pain through anti-inflammatory foods and gentle detox strategies.
-See below for more on how food can be used strategically.
+Doctors generally advise against prolonged fasting due to risks like nutrient deficiencies, blood sugar swings, muscle loss, and hormonal disruption.
+Instead, they recommend steady, nutrient-dense eating that quiets pain through anti-inflammatory foods and gentle detox strategies.
+See below for how food can be used strategically.

-A comprehensive plan covers elimination and reintroduction phases, balanced meals to support digestion, blood sugar balance, and detox pathways, plus monitoring and optional supplements.
-See complete details below.
+A comprehensive plan typically includes elimination and reintroduction phases, balanced meals to support digestion, blood sugar balance, and detox pathways, along with monitoring and optional targeted supplements.
+Full details are outlined below.

 Chronic pain affects millions worldwide.
 While medications can help, nutrition plays a powerful, often underused role in reducing discomfort.
 A targeted detox diet for chronic pain can calm inflammation, support the body's natural cleansing pathways, and improve overall resilience.
 This guide explains why prolonged fasting is rarely prescribed by doctors, and how to use food strategically to quiet pain.